-When there is Typhoon Signal Number 8 or above or Black Rainstorm is hoisted which delays the opening of the Hong Kong Derivatives Market, OMD-D will be operated as usual for the clients to connect and subscribe.
-Reference Data and Status Data will be transmitted as normal before the market opens.
-During that time, only heartbeat messages will be transmitted via other channels.
+When there is Typhoon Signal Number 8 or above or Black Rainstorm is hoisted which delays the opening of the Hong Kong Derivatives Market, OMD-D and OMD-Index will be operated as usual for the clients to connect and subscribe.
+Reference Data and Status Data will be transmitted as normal in OMD-D before the market opens.
+In addition, Clients will receive Index Data of non Hong Kong indices, e.g. CSI 300, before trading commences.
+During that time, only heartbeat messages will be transmitted via all other OMD-D and OMD-Index channels.
 This will continue until the market opens for trading thereupon clients will receive all market data as normal.